opencooperativeecosystem/docs/Applications/current_architecture.md

 ## Odoo

 FairMarket was customized on top of Odoo.
+There are no current integrations, but interoperability with OCP has been discussed.

 Freedom Coop Invoicing is in process now, customizing Odoo.
 It uses the agents and membership from the Value Accounting app.